Key Takeaways

 How fast can I sell my house during a PCS from JBSA?

-With a cash marketplace, you can receive competing offers within 24 hours and close in as little as 7-14 days — well before most report dates.
-Traditional sales in San Antonio average 55 days on market plus 30 days to close, totaling 85+ days that PCS families simply do not have.
-The marketplace approach is specifically designed for time-sensitive situations like military relocations, where speed and fair pricing both matter.
+With Propcash's investor network, you may receive multiple offers within 24 hours and can close in as few as 7-14 days, well before most report dates.
+Traditional sales in San Antonio took a median 98 days on market in March 2026 (Redfin, March 2026), plus 30 days to close.
+That timeline does not fit a PCS window.
+Contacting multiple investors is specifically designed for time-sensitive situations like military relocations, where speed and fair pricing both matter.

 Does the military help you sell your house during PCS?

 The military covers moving costs through DITY/PPM allowances and provides some relocation assistance, but it does not cover home sale losses or help you sell your property.
 The SCRA protects against foreclosure during active duty and allows you to break leases with PCS orders, but it does not accelerate a home sale or reimburse dual housing costs.
-Some installations offer financial counseling through Military OneSource and on-base family support centers, which can help you evaluate your options — but the actual selling is entirely on you.
+Some installations offer financial counseling through Military OneSource and on-base family support centers, which can help you evaluate your options.
+The actual selling is entirely on you.

 Should I rent out my JBSA-area home instead of selling?